lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 | ML-KEM-1024	      | 2^(-174)                    |
 {: #tab-mlkem-failure-rate title="ML-KEM decapsulation failure rates"}

-In the case of ML-KEM decapsulation failure, CompositeML-KEM MUST preserve the same behaviour and return a well-formed output.
+In the case of ML-KEM decapsulation failure, Composite ML-KEM MUST preserve the same behaviour and return a well-formed output.

 <!-- End of Introduction section -->